thebrownproject/thebrownproject/README.md

 # Hi, I'm Fraser

-Full-stack engineer with 10+ years of project delivery experience from architecture.
-Building AI-powered applications and developer tools, with a focus on autonomous agents and real-time systems.
+Full-stack engineer working in AI Ops at BuildPass.
+Building AI-powered applications and developer tools, with a focus on autonomous agents and agentic systems.

 ## Tech Stack